SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/modelling-basic.md

 	**The choice of the Default specification**

-5. To start the modelling, drag and drop series from the *Providers* window to the *Outliers detection* window.
+5. To start the modelling, drag and drop the series from the *Providers* window to the *Outliers detection* window.

 	{: .text-center.image-wrapper}